Skip to content

 The Clojure data structure the XML parser produces, looks completely different to the parsed JSON data structure.
 Hence, a common internal representation is necessary.

-Internal Representation
+Internal (in-memory) Representation

-There are two main reasons why Blaze uses an internal representation for FHIR data which differs from both the JSON and XML representation.
-First one common representation is necessary and second both the JSON and XML representation have the type information only at the top-level and in case of polymorphic properties at the property name instead on the value.
+• second, both the JSON and XML representations have the type information only at the top-level and in case of polymorphic properties, in the property name instead of the value.

 The internal representation of the example above looks like this: